+TIMELESS TRAVEL NARRATIVES.
 It takes curiosity, fearlessness, and love for travel to appreciate traveling on foot in a tropical country that is rich in natural and cultural heritage like the Philippines.
 For this edition of the Pinoy Travel Bloggers’ Blog Carnival, we are showcasing timeless travel narratives by restless chroniclers about their most memorable walking tours.

-It’s timeless because with the retelling of our unforgettable walking tours we are making attempts to inspire and encourage people to wander the same evergreen paths we’ve travelled in the same manner we did as Travelers on Foot.
+It’s timeless because with the retelling of our unforgettable walking tours we are making attempts to inspire and encourage people to wander the same evergreen paths we’ve traveled in the same manner we did as Travelers on Foot.
 Restless –because these travel essays and photo blogs were authored by our country’s most intrepid and seasoned travelers.

 So allow us to take your hand and walk you through our trails, tales, and travels in our most memorable walking tours.

+UP AND DOWN IN BATAD.
 Our tour begins high up in the Cordilleras with Micaela Rodriguez of Senyorita.
 In I Survived Batad!, Micaela describes how she made it through the two-hour trek, up and down the slippery and uneven trail of Batad with help of a trekking stick.
 All the climbing and sliding were rewarded by the breathtaking view of the Rice Terraces of Luzon.

+GETTING LOST.
 Earl E. Bolivar of Suroy Pilipinas takes us on an ultimate adventure to a primeval rainforest in the highlands of Bukidnon known as CEDAR, an acronym for Center for Ecological Development and Recreation.
 In Hiking, Trekking, Swimming and Getting Lost in CEDAR, Earl walks us under towering mahogany trees lining the unpaved path leading to an inviting man-made swimming pool.
 He then recalls his high school years spent under a bamboo bridge.
 The path beyond the bridge leads to the majestic waterfalls.
 Getting lost, he thought of introducing us to another adventure: River trekking.

+TREKKING.
 A once unconvinced Claire Madarang of Traveling Light proves that it is more fun trekking a mountain trail when it’s raining.
 In Barefoot Trekking (And Slipping, Sliding) Challenge to Merloquet Waterfalls, Claire describes what it is like walking barefoot the muddy slopes with a tour guide armed with an M-16 rifle!

 In BUDA, Baguio of the South: Seagull Mountain Getaway, Love Mindanao takes us up the mountain trail in Seagull Mountain.
 He describes the climate in Bu-DA road to be below the normal Philippine tropical climate and was somehow similar to or even colder than Baguio during summer days.
 He expresses his excitement upon knowing that he has stepped in two places at the same time.
 This is the boundary that marks Bukidnon and Davao, hence Bu-Da.

+THE QUEEN CITY.
 Cebu has a lot of our country’s oldest.
 Ephraim Arriesgado of The Adventist Adventurer and Kimkawayan Lim of Indie Escape highlight our Hispanic heritage in their respective walking tours in the Queen City.

 In Suroy-Suroy sa Sugbo, Kimkawayan takes us to a memorable walking tour during Sinulog week as she plays tour guide for her then two-year old kid.
 Kim’s walk begins in the ancestral houses in the Parian District where the oldest street in the Philippines is found –Calle Colon.
 The tour continues in Cebu’s Hispanic block consisting of the Cebu Metropolitan Cathedral, Basilica of the Sto.
 Niño, and Shrine of Magellan’s Cross then all the way to Fort San Pedro.